 Currently, the cost of childcare is not only unaffordable: for too many families it’s completely unavailable, especially in rural areas, where 3 in 5 communities lack childcare option.

 It doesn’t have to be this way.

-- Expand the Birth to Three program to serve 2,000 more children.
+- Expand the Birth to Three program.

 - Implement a quality improvement system for child care, which will increase the pay and training available to child care workers.

 No one politician or slate of candidates can win this plan alone.
 We need you.

 If you have an idea for how to make this plan stronger, or if you would like to lend a hand to win it, contact our co-chair Stephen Smith at email@example.com.